julius-song/Student-Identity-API/README.md

 ## Usage

-To judge the student identity of a certain author, 5 statistics are needed:
+To judge the student identity of a certain author, 5 statistics (features) are needed:
 * pc: total number of publications;
 * cn: total number of citations;
 * hi: H-index;